This is what happened when 19 villagers opened their Sussex gardens to complete strangers

 Huge numbers of visitors happily paid £7 each for a programme and entrance sticker before embarking on not just a visit to the gardens but home-made tea and cakes, a tombola, and the famous plant stalls.

+One of the organisers Suzie Coates said: “The amount raised is more than £12,000 with a few more donations to come.
+To say we are overjoyed is an understatement.
+Nine hundred visitors plus and as the car park had only 12 spaces left, we were at capacity.

+“After a four year break it was just so good to be back.

-It was clear from their comments that they absolutely loved the event – and garden owners praised their unknown guests for being perfect visitors.
+It was clear from their comments that visitors absolutely loved the event – and garden owners praised their unknown guests for being perfect visitors.

 Proceeds went to the children’s charity Action Medical Research with a donation to amazing Amberley village school.